eastgenomics/Genie/README.md

 ### Add GRCh38 liftover to Genie data
-The liftover information must now be added back to the Genie data.
+The liftover information can now be added back to the Genie data.
 Example command:
 ```
 python add_grch38_liftover.py \